lyteword/chspurgeon-tod/volume-7/psalm-147.md

 c) The converts blessed to others.

-3\.The important care of a strong church: to trace all blessing to Zion's God.— *W.B.H.*
+3\.
+The important care of a strong church: to trace all blessing to Zion's God.— *W. B. H.*

 **Verses 14-15.** See "Spurgeon's Sermons", No. 425: "Peace at Home, and Prosperity Abroad."

 **Verses 14-15.** Church blessings.

-1\.Peace.
+1\.
+Peace.

-2\.Food.
+2\.
+Food.

-3\.Missionary energy.
+3\.
+Missionary energy.

-4\.The presence of God: the source of all blessing.
+4\.
+The presence of God: the source of all blessing.

 **Verse 15.** (*second clause* ).
 See "Spurgeon's Sermons", No. 1607: "The Swiftly Running Word."